franturino/mcp-server-setup/README.md

   - Check file permissions
 - Check network connectivity for git and npm operations

-## 🧠 Workflow: Recupera Defect per Sviluppatore
+## 🧠 Workflow: Retrieve Defects by Developer

-Questo workflow consente di recuperare i defect assegnati a uno sviluppatore, filtrati per uno o più stati specifici.
+This workflow allows you to retrieve defects assigned to a developer, filtered by one or more specific statuses.

 ### 📥 Input

-Il workflow accetta due input:
+The workflow accepts two inputs:

-- `developer_name`: il nome dello sviluppatore
+- `developer_name`: the name of the developer
-- `defect_states_input`: uno o più stati dei defect, separati da virgola
+- `defect_states_input`: one or more defect statuses, separated by commas

-Gli stati devono essere tra quelli validi:
+Valid statuses include:

 New, Re-opened, Sospeso, Need More Information, Non Deployabile, Fix in Process, Ready to Test, In Deployment, Deploy PREPROD, Ready to test - NEW INTEGRA,